Model No. SLICE-QT

 |WHEN USING A RESISTIVE HEATER, be sure to set the transducer type (CH X > Settings > Plant) to Heater/Monopolar.
 If set to TEC/Bipolar, attempts by the SLICE-QT to actively cool your plant will result in a thermal runaway condition.|

 The maximum and minimum allowable temperatures (Tmax and Tmin) can be set as well as the range of ∆T where the system is considered to be locked.
-From a Channel Detail screen (figure 17), tap Settings > Limits and the screen in figure 23 will appear.
-It is advised to set Tmin above the dew point temperature for your ambient conditions.
+From a Channel Detail screen (figure 17), tap Settings > Temp Limits and the screen in figure 23 will appear.
+It is advised to set Tmin above the dew point temperature for your ambient conditions to avoid condensation on your plant surface.
 If the temperature of the plant exceeds the range set by Tmax and Tmin, the temperature will be displayed in a flashing red field.